whatsupmailbox/whatsupmailbox.github.io/_posts/2016-05-18-Sprezza-Box-Subscription-May-2016-Review-Coupon.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> What a great box!
 I loved the color theme as well as the variety of products.
+Plus it had an extra free month trial of teeth whitening which includes quite a bit of products.
 And with a total value of $161.95 for a $25 box, well that's just amazing!
 Can't wait for next month's box!</p>

 <p>If you haven't subscribed yet, you can <a href="http://www.sprezzabox.com?rfsn=103516.e98b8" target="_blank">click here to subscribe to Sprezza Box</a> and don't forget to use coupon code <b>COMEBACK5</b> to get $5 off your first box!</p>